ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Unlock Your Earning Potential: 14 Powerful Ways to Make Money with Coding Skills - <a href="https://medium.com/@nanakwabenaaboraah/unlock-your-earning-potential-14-powerful-ways-to-make-money-with-coding-skills-d53e629c6a25?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nana Aboraah`**

+<blockquote>The ability to code is more than just a technical skill; it’s a master key that can unlock a world of financial freedom and professional…
+Continue reading on Medium »</blockquote>

+<h3>2.
+I Built the Same App in Next.js and Remix — Here’s What I Learned - <a href="https://medium.com/@szaranger/i-built-the-same-app-in-next-js-and-remix-heres-what-i-learned-338ff555977f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sean Amarasinghe`**

+<blockquote>A few months ago, I decided to rebuild one of my projects — a small but data-heavy web app — twice.
+Continue reading on Medium »</blockquote>

+<h3>3.
+Push Notifications in React Native: Best Practices for Developers - <a href="https://medium.com/react-native-journal/push-notifications-in-react-native-best-practices-for-developers-976f4a58566a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suresh Kumar Ariya Gowder`**

+<blockquote>Push notifications are one of the most effective ways to engage and retain users by delivering timely updates, personalized offers…
+Continue reading on React Native Journal »</blockquote>

+<h3>4.
+Mastering IndexedDB: The Hidden Power of Client-Side Storage - <a href="https://javascript.plainenglish.io/mastering-indexeddb-the-hidden-power-of-client-side-storage-3f56865298fa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Joshua Babatunde`**

+<blockquote>When building modern web applications, we often rely on APIs to fetch data and cloud databases to persist it.
+But what if your users lose…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
 How to solve JavaScript precision loss issue using Decimal.js - <a href="https://blog.stackademic.com/how-to-solve-javascript-precision-loss-issue-using-decimal-js-0cdc5e99aaad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nemanja Blagojevic`**

 <blockquote>It’s not a bug, it’s a feature.
 Continue reading on Stackademic »</blockquote>

-<h3>2.
+<h3>6.
 Why Your JavaScript Code Feels Slow (and How to Fix It Without a Framework) - <a href="https://javascript.plainenglish.io/why-your-javascript-code-feels-slow-and-how-to-fix-it-without-a-framework-ca6519db699a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**

 <blockquote>I was debugging a dashboard that “felt” slow a few weeks ago; it wasn’t broken or buggy, it was just sluggish.
 That type of lag — where…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>7.
 Mastering JavaScript Destructuring: A Developer’s Guide - <a href="https://medium.com/@mohdtalib.dev/mastering-javascript-destructuring-a-developers-guide-279b3909a080?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `devtalib`**

 <blockquote>JavaScript destructuring is one of those elegant features that makes your code cleaner, more readable, and expressive.
 Whether you’re…
 Continue reading on Medium »</blockquote>

-<h3>4.
-The 7 JavaScript Patterns That Fixed 90% of My Bugs - <a href="https://javascript.plainenglish.io/the-7-javascript-patterns-that-fixed-90-of-my-bugs-59567b06e3ce?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>It took me 4 years of breaking production to learn these.
-You can learn them in 7 minutes.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-3 Popular JavaScript Spreadsheets with Dynamic Array Functions - <a href="https://javascript.plainenglish.io/3-popular-javascript-spreadsheets-with-dynamic-array-functions-6ce87ce6bc64?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Viktoria Stanishevskaya`**

-<blockquote>Discover 2026’s fastest JavaScript spreadsheets with Excel-like formulas, dynamic arrays, and enterprise-grade performance.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-You’re Still Not a JavaScript Pro If You Don’t Understand the Execution Context - <a href="https://blog.stackademic.com/youre-still-not-a-javascript-pro-if-you-don-t-understand-the-execution-context-a9cdb6825548?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashant Dhakad`**

-<blockquote>Every JavaScript developer has at some point wondered — how does JavaScript really know what this refers to?
-Or why do variables behave…
-Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>